MistyCommunity/Documentation/src/content/docs/reference/javascript-api.md

 Returns

 * Result (object) - An object containing the following key-value pairs.
-In an on-robot skill, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
+With Misty's on-robot JavaScript API, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
 See ["Get" Data Callbacks](../../../docs/skills/local-skill-architecture/#-get-data-callbacks) for more information.
   * grid (array of arrays) - The occupancy grid for the most recent map Misty has generated, represented by a matrix of cells.
 The number of arrays is equal to the value of the `height` parameter.
 The number of cells is equal to the product of `height` x `width`.
 Each individual value (0, 1, 2, or 3) in the matrix represents a single cell of space.
 0 indicates "unknown" space, 1 indicates "open" space, 2 indicates "occupied" space, and 3 indicates "covered" space.
 Each cell corresponds to an X,Y coordinate on the occupancy grid.
 The first cell in the first array is the X,Y origin point (0,0) for the map.
 The X coordinate of a given cell is the index of the array for the cell.
 The Y coordinate of a cell is the index of that cell within its array.
 If no map is available, grid returns `null`.
   * height (integer) - The height of the occupancy grid matrix (in number of cells).
   * isValid (boolean) - Returns a value of `true` if the data returned represents a valid map.
 If no valid map data is available, returns a value of `false`.